• Technical Conference: 30 March – 03 April 2025

 • Moscone Center, San Francisco, California, USA

-The Demo Zone features live demonstrations of research projects and proof-of-concept implementations related to novel optical communication devices, systems, and networks.
+The Demo Zone features live demonstrations of research projects and proof-of-concept implementations related to novel, non-commercial, optical communication devices, systems, and networks.

 Topic Categories